About this listing

 However it is also in a quiet cul de sac so very tranquil considering its central location.

-No smoking in the house (though there is a small open courtyard next to the kitchen where you are welcome to smoke).
+No smoking in the house (though there is a small open courtyard next to the kitchen where you can smoke).
 You are welcome to have tea or coffee at any time.
-Please let us know your arrival time at least one day ahead; it helps us better plan your stay and, if you’re travelling by car, arrange free on-street parking.
+Please let us know your arrival time at least one day ahead; it helps us better plan your stay and, if you're travelling by car, arrange free on-street parking.
 The main thing is that you feel at home and enjoy your visit to Cork.